guustnieuwenhuis/Preside-Documentation/docs/02.devguides/09.cmspermissioning/page.md

 eventmanagement.events.navigate.title=Events management navigation
 eventmanagement.events.navigate.description=View events management navigation links

-eventmanagement.events.view=title=View events
+eventmanagement.events.view.title=View events
-eventmanagement.events.view=description=View details of events that have been entered into the system
+eventmanagement.events.view.description=View details of events that have been entered into the system
 ```

 >>> For permissions, you may only want to create resource bundle entries when the permissions will be used in contextual permission GUIs.
 Otherwise, the translations will never be used.